nutso/redmine-plugin-project-priority/README.md

    e.g. rake redmine:plugins:migrate RAILS_ENV=production

+3. Load seed data

+   rake redmine:project_priority:seed RAILS_ENV=production

-3. Restart Redmine (or web server)
+4. Restart Redmine (or web server)

 You should now be able to see the plugin list in Administration -> Plugins.